All Episodes

 Nobody likes war.

-And certainly not the people who lead them and prosecute them, but the great leaders who have won wars know what it takes.
+And certainly not the people who lead them and prosecute them.

-Remember my father would never, my brother and I would conceive, Daddy, how many Germans did you kill or how many Japanese did?
+Remember, my father would never, my brother and I would constantly say, Daddy, how many Germans did you kill or how many Japanese did you?

 He wouldn't tell us.

-Well, my father and some of his friends were in the China Burma Theater of World War II.
+Now, my father and some of his friends were in the China-Burma theater of World War II.

 He flew P-51s, and they were not peace missions.